core-wg/comi/draft-ietf-core-comi.md

 ### Data node Resource Discovery

-If implemented, the presence and location of (path to) each data node implemented by the CoMI server are discovered by sending a GET request to "/.well-known/core" including a resource type (RT) parameter with the value "core.c.dn".
+If implemented, the presence and location of (path to) each data node implemented by the CORECONF server are discovered by sending a GET request to "/.well-known/core" including a resource type (RT) parameter with the value "core.c.dn".